-- 3. Test the feature while outside of the vehicle by pressing the LOCK button on the RKE transmitter with the ignition in the LOCK position and the key removed. - 4.
+- 3. Test the feature while outside of the vehicle by pressing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the LOCK position and the key removed. - 4.
 Repeat these steps if you want to return this feature to its previous setting.

-NOTE: If there is no key in the ignition switch, pressing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm.
-Opening a door with the alarm activated will cause the alarm to sound.
+NOTE: Pressing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm.
+Opening a door with the Vehicle Security Alarm activated will cause the alarm to sound.
 Press the UNLOCK button to deactivate the Vehicle Security Alarm.